syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/legend.md

-## Legend Title
+## Legend title

+{% if page.publishingplatform == "aspnet-core" %}

 The legend title displays a specific information about the legend.
 You can enable the legend title by setting the [title](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapLegendSettings~title.html) property by providing the text and customizing the legend title text style using the [textStyle](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapLegendSettings~titleModel~textStyle.html) property.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}